 The agentic web is evolving fast.
 Several trends to watch:

-Agent Card expansion: A2A’s Agent Card format (/.well-known/agent.json) could become the machine-readable complement to llms.txt — one for agent-to-agent discovery, one for agent-to-website discovery.
+Agent Card expansion: A2A’s Agent Card format (/.well-known/agent.json) is evolving rapidly — A2A v0.3 adds gRPC support, signed security cards, and extended cards with authenticated capabilities.
+Agent Cards are becoming the machine-readable complement to llms.txt — one for agent-to-agent discovery, one for agent-to-website discovery.

 Permission granularity: Current standards are mostly about discovery and context.
 The next frontier is standardized permission systems — structured ways for sites to declare what agents can read, write, purchase, or modify.
 A proposed AGENTS.md extension for structured tool permissions hints at this direction.